 Go on a guided day trip to Jeita Grotto, the cable car and Byblos with a licensed guide.
 Check for options here.

-The rest of the afternoon I explored the old Souk of Jbeil and visiting the castle and ruins of Byblos.
+For the rest of the afternoon, I explored the old Souk of Jbeil and visited the castle and ruins of Byblos.
 I loved the relaxed vibe in the small city.
 On this Sunday afternoon, the small streets were packed with families having lunch, I heard music everywhere and the village was bustling with sounds and smells.

 If 1 day is all you’ll have, visit Jbeil and Byblos on a day trip from Beirut.